 The Victorian alps are some of the most picturesque in all of Australia.
-In winter, the region turns into a winter wonderland, as skiers and snowboarders flock to the High Country and with winter coming early in 2022 there’s no better time to hit the slopes and have some fun.
+In winter, the region turns into a white wonderland, as skiers and snowboarders flock to the High Country and with winter coming early in 2022 there’s no better time to hit the slopes and have some fun.

 Here are some of our top picks for where to stay in the Victorian Alps.

 The resort is built on a spectacular mountain ridge with stunning views of Victoria’s High Country.
 Ski or snowboard from an altitude of 1845m.
 There are 13 lifts and more than 80 runs with options for beginners, intermediate and advanced skiers.
 You’ll also find trendy bars and plenty of activities to keep you busy when you’re off the slopes.

 Welcome to Victoria’s largest alpine resort.
 It features more than 90 runs and 450 hectares of skiable area.
 Falls Creek is ideal for skiers who have been hitting the slopes for a while, but not quite yet comfortable to take on the black runs.
 That’s because 60 percent of the terrain is classified as ‘intermediate’.
 This resort is also home to the Kangaroo Hoppet, which is the largest annual snow sporting event in the southern hemisphere.

 Mount Baw Baw

 Just two and a half hours from Melbourne is Mount Baw Baw and its stunning landscapes.
 It’s known for being a great location for families because most of the terrain is for beginners or intermediate skiers and snowboarders.
 Whether you want a visit to one of the toboggan parks, a dog sledge tour or a visit to the Rock Pool Spa, there’s something for everyone.